openmrs/openmrs-contrib-rest-api-docs/source/includes/Orders/order.md

 ## Overview

-An **Order** is an action that a provider requests be taken regarding a patient.
+An **Order** represents a request from a provider such as a lab test, procedure, referral, etc.

 For example a provider could order a Complete Blood Count laboratory panel for a patient.